Unstructured-IO/community/README.md

 ### Preprocessing pipeline APIs

-A preprocessing pipeline API (or just "pipeline API") is a notebook that includes the capability (python function) to transform a raw document to structured data.
+A preprocessing pipeline API (or just "pipeline API") is a notebook that includes a Python function capble of transforming a raw document to structured data.
 By following the documented conventions, FastAPI APIs may be auto-generated from a pipeline notebook.

 See [pipeline-sec-filings](https://github.com/Unstructured-IO/pipeline-sec-filings/) for an example repo